Loading, please wait...

 How many days does a single trip policy cover?

-Holiday Extras single trip travel insurance policies provide travellers with comprehensive cover for one trip of up to 365 days.
+Holiday Extras single trip travel insurance policies provide travellers with comprehensive cover for one trip of up to 365 days on medical and non-medical policies, 180 days with medical cruise cover and 105 days on non-medical cruise cover.
 For more information, visit our single trip policies page.

 What does an annual/multi-trip policy cover?